Best Orthodontist Guide

 Orthodontics 101: Invisalign Vs. BracesWhether as an adolescent or an adult, the decision to have your teeth straightened will affect your quality of life for a while.
 You may wonder which one would be better for you.
 Your orthodontist can help determine which is better for you but your personal preference is paramount for the decision.
 Consider the following differences between the two.

 Invisalign came out in the market in 2000.
 It hasn’t been around for as long as braces have, but has records of successful treatments since its use.
 It is made of smooth BPA-free clear plastic that is meant to be worn over your teeth and gently move them.
 Using pictures, X-rays, and impressions, your specialist will create a precise 3D image of your teeth to configure your aligner trays to straighten them out.
+Proponents have declared Invisalign as the clear winner but let's take a deeper look into it for ourselves.

 Are clear and meant to be “invisible”.
 It is good for people who are conscious about their image.
 It is removable, allowing patients to take out their device during meals or when brushing teeth, giving them some freedom and relief.
 There are less follow-up visits than braces (4-6 weeks) You take them out while eating so food doesn’t get stuck in them.
 They are very smooth and comfortable.
 You won’t get scratches from wires.